ampleforth/AIPs/AIPs/aip-5.md

 B = growth rate
 ```

-#### 2. "Mirrored" Sigmoid
+#### 2. "Balanced" Sigmoid

-Although the basic Sigmoid is a good start, we can improve upon it by scaling supply changes such that they “mirror” one another.
+Although the basic Sigmoid is a good start, we can improve upon it by scaling supply changes such that they “balance” one another.
 More specifically:

 * If a demand-change-factor of `A` corresponds with supply-scale-factor `B`.
 * We want to enforce that a demand-change-factor of `1/A` corresponds with a supply-scale-factor of `1/B`.